 Individuals in society have been exploring solutions to persistent problems that we all face since the beginning of civilization.
 In developing nations, problems are obvious and vital and efforts are often clear and focused.

-In the US in 2019, social problems often seem to relate to truth and lies in media, to drugs and mass shootings, to social media’s role in how we understand the world, to the economy or to the healthcare system or some other contemporary current event or problem of the day.
+In the US in 2019, social problems often seem to relate to the truth and lie in media, to drugs and mass shootings, to social media’s role in how we understand the world, to the economy or to the healthcare system, or to some other contemporary current event or problem of the day.

 And that’s all true, but the roots of our problems are actually more simple than they seem.

 What we struggle with now are actually the same fundamental conditions that we’ve struggled with for millennia: food, shelter, housing, and health come first in Maslow’s hierarchy of needs.
-Next, come companionship and social fulfilment, then self-belief and so on until the top of human experience where we, if we make it, experience self-mastery, self-realization and personal freedom in every sense of the word.
+Next, come companionship and social fulfillment, then self-belief, and so on until the top of human experience where we, if we make it, experience self-mastery, self-realization, and personal freedom in every sense of the word.

 Solutions to each of the rungs of Maslow’s hierarchy of needs are so difficult because people at different stages in the pyramid see from different perspectives or points of view and as a result derive different paths to solve the same problems.